AlexJReid/blog/content/posts/dynamodb-complex-queries-2/index.md

 The [NoSQL Workbench](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.html) model is [available for download](product-comments-nosql-wb-v2.json).
 NoSQL Workbench is a **great** tool, try it out if you haven't already.

 In the final post, we will add some statistics, pagination and an API.
+We will then explore how we can solve the same problem with another NoSQL database, Cloud Bigtable.
 Thanks for following along so far!

 [Discuss on Twitter](https://twitter.com/search?q=alexjreid.dev%2Fposts%2Fdynamodb-efficient-filtering-2)